Dopezapha/web3-codes/Blacklist/README.md

 ## Contract Management

-set-contract-owner (new-owner principal) -> (response bool uint)
+update-admin (new-admin principal) -> (response bool uint)

-Changes the contract owner to the provided address.
+Changes the admin to the provided address.
-Only callable by the current contract owner.
+Only callable by the current admin.
+Ensures the new admin is not on the restricted list.

-get-contract-owner () -> principal
+get-admin () -> principal

-Returns the current contract owner's address.
+Returns the current admin's address.
 Read-only function, callable by anyone.

 ## Error Codes

-ERR-NOT-AUTHORIZED (u100): Caller is not authorized to perform this action.
+ERROR-UNAUTHORIZED (u100): Caller is not authorized to perform this action.
-ERR-ALREADY-BLACKLISTED (u101): Address is already blacklisted.
+ERROR-ALREADY-LISTED (u101): Address is already restricted.
-ERR-NOT-BLACKLISTED (u102): Address is not blacklisted.
+ERROR-NOT-LISTED (u102): Address is not restricted.
-ERR-BLACKLISTED (u103): Operation involves a blacklisted address.
+ERROR-RESTRICTED (u103): Operation involves a restricted address.
-ERR-TRANSFER-FAILED (u104): STX transfer failed.
+ERROR-TRANSFER-UNSUCCESSFUL (u104): STX transfer failed.
+ERROR-INVALID-AMOUNT (u105): Invalid transfer amount.

 ## Setup and Deployment

 Ensure you have the Stacks CLI installed and configured.
 Clone this repository or copy the contract code.
-Deploy the contract to the Stacks blockchain:
+Deploy the contract to the Stacks blockchain.
 Note the contract address after successful deployment.

 ## Security Considerations

-This contract does not prevent direct STX transfers outside of its scope.
+This contract includes checks for valid transfer amounts and sufficient balances.
+The contract prevents setting a restricted address as the new admin.
-Ensure that only trusted addresses are given contract owner privileges.
+Ensure that only trusted addresses are given admin privileges.
-Regularly audit the blacklist to maintain its integrity.
+Regularly audit the restricted address list to maintain its integrity.

 ## Limitations

 The contract relies on users and integrating systems to use its functions for transfers.
-It does not automatically sync with any external blacklists.
+It does not automatically sync with any external restricted lists.

 ## Contributing